rgubarenko/jscope/README.md

 jsdast("Scope1").refresh();
 ```

 This is all you need to know about jsDaST!
+See [Getting Started with jsDaST](http://www.makeitsoft.com/jsdast/jsdast-info/ "Getting Started with jsDaST") for more info.

 ## License and Copyright